Gertrud (film): Accolades

-The film won the FIPRESCI prize at the 1965 Venice Film Festival and the Prix du comité directeur at the 7th Festival des Ciné-Rencontres in Prades.
+The film won the FIPRESCI prize at the 26th Venice International Film Festival and the Prix du comité directeur at the 7th Festival des Ciné-Rencontres in Prades.
 It received the 1965 Bodil Award for Best Danish Film.
 The film was selected as the Danish entry for the Best Foreign Language Film at the 38th Academy Awards, but was not accepted as a nominee.